How to get the most out of this dashboard

 Click the Year menu on the left and use the arrows for more information.

-Washington County has the highest amount of farmland and agricultural sales of Rhode Island counties.
+Washington County has the largest amount of farmland and accounted for 47.7% agricultural sales of Rhode Island counties in 2022.

 This chart has an interactive menu!